-Dongyan Niu, PhD MSc
+Dongyan Xu Niu, PhD MSc

 Associate Professor, University of Calgary